grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 - _`<LOKI_URL>`_: The endpoint of your Loki instance.

 The logging subsystem is very powerful and has many options for processing logs.
-For further details see the [component documentation][].
+For further details, see the [component documentation][].

 ## Integrations

-The `Integration` CRD isn't supported with {{< param "PRODUCT_NAME" >}}, however all static mode integrations have an equivalent component in the [`prometheus.exporter`][] namespace.
+The `Integration` CRD isn't supported with {{< param "PRODUCT_NAME" >}}.
+However, all static mode integrations have an equivalent component in the [`prometheus.exporter`][] namespace.
 The reference docs should help convert those integrations to their {{< param "PRODUCT_NAME" >}} equivalent.

 [default values]: https://github.com/grafana/agent/blob/main/operations/helm/charts/grafana-agent/values.yaml